abstractionhq/gallery-gateway/README.md

 ## Development

-Checkout this repository: `git clone https://github.com/robmcl4/A-B-S-T-R-A-C-T-I-O-N.git`
+Checkout this repository: `git clone --recursive https://github.com/robmcl4/A-B-S-T-R-A-C-T-I-O-N.git`

 We use [Laradock](http://laradock.io/) for our local development.